judah-caruso/Expect/readme.markdown

 # Expect

-Compile-time testing framework for the Jai language.
+Compile-time testing module for the Jai language.

 # Usage